| January

 |

-This certifies that Charles C. Rich was duly electged a
+This certifies that Charles C. Rich was duly elected a

 president of the Highpriesthood in Zion and was ordained to that office